ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

     Unsafe Shutdowns:                   2
     Media and Data Integrity Errors:    0
     Error Information Log Entries:      0

     Read Error Information Log failed: NVMe admin command:0x02/page:0x01 is not supported

 ### USB4 / Thunderbolt

-The new M1 Macs are advertised as USB4/TB3 capable.
+The new M1 Macs are advertised as USB4/TB3 capable and all only have two USB-C ports.
 Since almost everything is optional with USB4 this means with those three "Apple Silicon" Macs for now:

   * Thunderbolt 3 compliant
-  * maximum SuperSpeed 10Gbps USB transfer speeds
+  * maximum *SuperSpeed 10Gbps* USB transfer speeds

 A Mac Mini teardown revealed that the TB controller is inside the M1 SoC and there are two [JHL8040R](https://ark.intel.com/content/www/de/de/ark/products/186251/intel-jhl8040r-thunderbolt-4-retimer.html) TB retimer chips soldered next to the USB-C ports.
 While these chips are TB4 capable Apple only implements TB3, most probably not all of the needed requirements for TB4 could be met: